SyncfusionExamples/how-to-clear-filter-while-importing-excel-into-wpf-spreadsheet/README.md

-# How to clear filter while importing excel into WPF Spreadsheet
+# How to clear filter while importing a excel sheet into WPF Spreadsheet?

 This repository contains the sample which shows the how to clear the filter while importing sheet into [WPF Spreadsheet](https://www.syncfusion.com/wpf-controls/spreadsheet) (SfSpreadsheet).